psyb0t/go-generate-resources/README.md

 It requires one argument which is the package name to which the source file will belong.

-The purpose of this is to have required files embedded directly in the binary.
+The purpose of this is to have required files embedded in the binary.

 These resource files can be HTML templates, images, whatever.